seacunilever/bipode-nextflow/README_unilever.md

 ```
 This pushes your local release branch to GitHub and **overwrites** the main branch there

-#### 3. Make the release in GitHub
+#### 4. Make the release in GitHub
-Create a new release in GitHub, the tag should match version number for the 'bifrost-httr' Python package
+Create a new release in GitHub, the tag should match version number for the 'bipode-httr' Python package